Robert A. Heinlein: Later life and death

 In 1980, Robert Heinlein was a member of the Citizen's Advisory Council on National Space Policy, chaired by Jerry Pournelle, which met at the home of SF writer Larry Niven to write space policy papers for the incoming Reagan administration.
 Members included such aerospace industry leaders as former astronaut Buzz Aldrin, General Daniel O. Graham, aerospace engineer Max Hunter and North American Rockwell VP for Space Shuttle development George Merrick.
 Policy recommendations from the Council included ballistic missile defense concepts which were later transformed into what was called the Strategic Defense Initiative.
 Heinlein assisted with Council contribution to the Reagan SDI spring 1983 speech.
 Asked to appear before a Joint Committee of the United States Congress that year, he testified on his belief that spin-offs from space technology were benefiting the infirm and the elderly.

 Heinlein's surgical treatment re-energized him, and he wrote five novels from 1980 until he died in his sleep from emphysema and heart failure on May 8, 1988.

 In 1995, Spider Robinson wrote the novel Variable Star based on an outline and notes created by Heinlein.
 Heinlein's posthumously published nonfiction includes a selection of correspondence and notes edited into a somewhat autobiographical examination of his career, published in 1989 under the title Grumbles from the Grave by his wife, Virginia; his book on practical politics written in 1946 and published as Take Back Your Government in 1992; and a travelogue of their first around-the-world tour in 1954, Tramp Royale.
 The novel Podkayne of Mars, which had been edited against Heinlein's wishes in its original release, was reissued with the original ending.
 Stranger In a Strange Land was originally published in a shorter form, but both the long and short versions are now simultaneously available in print.

-Heinlein's archive is housed by the Special Collections department of McHenry Library at the University of California at Santa Cruz.
+Heinlein's archive is housed by the Special Collections department of McHenry Library at the University of California, Santa Cruz.
 The collection includes manuscript drafts, correspondence, photographs and artifacts.
 A substantial portion of the archive has been digitized and it is available online through the Robert A. and Virginia Heinlein Archives.